We provide a comprehensive guidance service to meet the various personal, academic and career issues that may concern students and their families.

 Students at any level may gain careers directions from the Careers Adviser.

 Health Nurse / Visiting Doctor

-There is a Health Nurse on duty each day and students may make appointments to see the nurse or the doctor.
+There is a Registered Nurse available daily and students may make appointments to see the nurse or the doctor.
+A Physiotherapist is on site once a week for sports injuries, appointments to be made with the nurse or PE Department.
 This service is free to the student.

 The Peer Support programme is based on the principle that people absorb information, values and guidance from trusted others.